Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Operator

-Your next question comes from the line of Leon Cooperman from Omega Advisors.
+Your next question comes from the line of Lee Cooperman from Omega Advisors.
 Your line is open.

-One unintended question.
-Is $2.50 throughout, is that U.S. or Canadian?
-That's not my primary question.
+This wasn't my intended question.
+The $2.50 you threw out, is that U.S. or Canadian?
+That's not my primary question?

 Ed Guimaraes -- Chief Financial Officer